ButinVladimir/cyberiada/ROADMAP.md

 Non-retailation missions are limited by 1 for each mission type and district.
 Only one retailation mission available for each retailation.

 Missions allow feats such as:
-- Squeezing shops for money and equipment.
+- Squeezing shops for money, equipment and blueprints.
 After robbing shop, it cease to deal with player.
 Can be done stealthely, by combat, by threatening or by hacking.
 - Preventing retailations.
 Can be done in multiple ways, maybe depending on retailation type.
 Can be done in player district.
-- Raiding enemy faction HQ for money, decreasing power level and relocation bonuses.
+- Raiding enemy faction HQ for money, items, decreasing power level, relocation bonuses and blueprints.
 Can be done in multiple ways.
 - Seizing control of allied faction HQ, allowing transferring their money directly to player account or spending additional funds for increased power level or credibility.
 Ditto.

 ### Augmentation

 Augmentation will install augmentations in selected crew member.
 After installing augmentations, crew member will be in recovery for sum of every augmentation recovery time.
-During recovery, crew member is unable to work, re-equip, apply boosters and cannot be assigned to work.
+During recovery, crew member is disabled and cannot be assigned to work.
 Augmentation won't be started unless it can be paid fully.

+### Re-equipment

+Re-equipment will change equipment for selected crew member.
+It will change their inventory instantly and will disable crew member for short time.

+### Applying booster

+Applying booster will apply booster for selected crew member.
+It will add them status effect instantly and will disable crew member for short time.

 ### Training